hungcq/knowledge-repo/IT/aws/solution-architect-associate/networking.md

 - Allow resources (eg EC2) in a VPC to connect to the Internet
 - VPC-IGW mapping: 1-1
 - Must also edit routes table to allow Internet access
+- Egress-only IGW:
+  - ~NAT Gateway, used only for IPv6
+  - Must update Route Tables
 ## Bastion host
 - Def: EC2 instance in public subnet which is connected to all other private subnets
 - -> Used to SSH to private EC2 instances